Ichwan Tuharea

 Ichwan Tuharea (born 14 November 2000) is an Indonesian professional footballer who plays as a midfielder for Liga 1 club Bhayangkara.

 Club career

 Bhayangkara

 He was signed for Bhayangkara to play in Liga 1 in the 2019 season.
 Ichwan made his professional debut on 20 February 2022 in a match against Persikabo 1973 at the Kompyang Sujana Stadium, Denpasar.

+Loan to PSMS Medan

+On 2022, Ichwan Tuharea signed with Liga 2 club PSMS Medan, on loan from Liga 1 club Bhayangkara.